khoa97/mips-calculator/README.md

 ## About

-This is a fully functional calculator I wrote in MIPS assembly.
+This is a calculator I wrote in MIPS assembly.
 The program converts the input expression from infix notation to [reverse polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) and uses stacks to evaulate the expression

 Example expression: 2*5+1